robertparkala/100-days-of-code/log.md

 Found the fix for the footer email form.
 I added a class to the form tag and styled in CSS with display flex and flex-direction column.
 It worked in placing the email form at the bottom of the footer in Netlify.

 **Link to work:** Check my GitHub @robertparkala, Twitter @thelunarcoder and Instagram @thelunarcoder !
 Everything's active :)

+#Day 12: November 8, 2020

+**Today's Progress**: Started a new project, Satellite Web Development Grid page

+**Thoughts:**

+INTRO

+Making a responsive grid CSS website, CSS theme.
+Fundamentals of grid in a real project.
+One great resource is the Wes Bos’s course.
+Using CSS variables, rem units.
+Sections, fractional.
+Grid template areas using named template areas, SVG icons.
+Fractional columns.
+Fully responsive.

+HTML and BASE

+Copied Font Awesome with SVG with JS.
+Everything’s going to be wrapped inside of a wrapper.

+CREATING THE NAVBAR

+CREATING THE TOP CONTAINER

+Showcase and Top box A and B.

+The header element represents a container for introductory content or a set of navigational links.
+We’re doing a section with a class of top container and inside we’ll have a a header with a class of showcase.
+Showcase is going to have an h1 and a paragraph with lorem 15.
+Also an a tag with a class of btn which will be a custom button Read More, so we can make our links look like buttons.

+Now, still withing the top container section we’re going to do the first top box, so it’s going to be a class of top-box and another class of top-box-a in the same div.
+Inside here, we’ll have an h4 and a paragraph and an a tag with a class of btn.
+We’ll have two of these divs and we’ll change the second one to top-box top-box-b.
+That’s it for the top container.

+CREATING THE BOXES SECTION

+We’re going to use a section tag with a class of boxes and each box will have a class of box.
+In each of these we’ll have an icon and we’re getting them from Font Awesome and adding fa-4x to make the icon bigger.
+Under the icon we’ll have an H3 with analytics and then a paragraph with lorem 10.
+Now we need four of these boxes so we’re coping the whole box div and past it down.
+We’re changing up the icons, second one will be a globe icon with the heading Marketing, third one will be a cog icon with the heading Development and the last icon will be users with a heading of Support.
+Paragraph text stays the same at the moment.

+CREATING THE INFO SECTION

+We’re creating a class with section info section and inside well put our image.
+Image is going to be in the img folder.
+Underneath that we’ll have a div and inside the div we’ll have an h2 then a paragraph and then an a tag wit the class of btn for a button Learn More.

+**Link to work:** Check my GitHub @robertparkala, Twitter @thelunarcoder and Instagram @thelunarcoder !
+Everything's active :)